FezzedOne/epsilon-rp/docs/rules.rst

 -   **Harassment and abuse of other community members are NOT allowed.** *Any* harassment or abuse of community members, or endorsement of such, within this community or in relation to Starbound roleplay falls under the purview of this rule.
 Violators may be permabanned without appeal or even preemptively banned before joining.
 If you are being harassed or abused over Starbound roleplay, feel free to privately report it to staff.
 -   **No spamming or botting.**
 -   **Profanity and swearing are allowed.** Just don't overdo it.
--   **Use brackets for out-of-character chat in in-character areas** -- e.g., ``#comms`` and SB server hubs.
+-   **Use brackets for out-of-character chat in in-character areas** -- e.g., ``#comms`` and the hub.
 Like this:
     (( This is OOC chat. ))
 -   **Keep in-character shitposting to a minimum.**
 -   **Keep out-of-character chat to a minimum in in-character areas.**
 -   **Playing the rules game, making frivolous reports to staff and other abusive behaviour are not tolerated.**
 -   **If staff say there's an issue, there's an issue.
 Don't play games over this.**
--   Try to use good spelling and grammar on the Discord and server.
+-   Try to use good spelling and grammar on the Discord and hub.
 In-character affectations, such as accents, lisps and writing styles, are perfectly fine and even encouraged, as long as they aren't intentionally obnoxious in an out-of-character manner.
 -   It is recommended that you use SI/metric units here.
 Imperial/customary measurements (e.g., feet, inches, pounds) in roleplay sheets will be converted to metric by staff.

 iLoveBacons rules